-Hyunjung Lee (Graduate Student Candidate)
+Hyunjung Lee (M.S.
+Graduate Student Candidate)

 main

-Undergraduate Student (B.S), Embedded System-on-Chip Integrator
+Master Graduate Student (M.S), Embedded System-on-Chip Integrator

 AI-Embedded System/Software on Chip (AI-SoC) Lab